Eratigena

 Eratigena is a genus of spider in the family Agelenidae.
-Most of its species were moved from the genus Tegenaria in 2013.
-Which is what this genus is named after, being an anagram of Tegenaria.
-Two species that frequently build webs in and around human dwellings are now placed in this genus.
-Eratigena agrestis is the hobo spider, native to Europe and Central Asia, introduced to North America.
-Eratigena atrica is the giant house spider, native to Europe and also introduced into North America.
+Most of its species were moved from the genus Tegenaria in 2013, of which the genus name is an anagram.
+Two species that frequently build webs in and around human dwellings are now placed in this genus: Eratigena agrestis (known as the hobo spider in the United States), native to Europe and Central Asia and introduced to North America, and the giant house spider (Eratigena atrica), native to Europe and also introduced into North America.

 Description

 They are medium to large spiders.
-Two symmetrical dark bands are present dorsally on the carapace, which can be serrated (as pictured) or reduced, usually to three or four conspicuous triangles.
+Two symmetrical dark bands are present dorsally on the carapace, which can be serrated or reduced, usually to three or four conspicuous triangles.
 They also have plumose hairs on the carapace, legs, and opisthosoma.
-Their rows of eyes are only slightly curved, in either direction.
+Their rows of eyes are only slightly curved in either direction.

 Taxonomy

 Phylogeny

 Species now placed in the genus Eratigena were previously placed in Tegenaria and Malthonica.
 In 2013, a study was carried out on European house spiders in the "Tegenaria-Malthonica complex".
 Using both morphological and molecular data, the study found four well-supported clades, one of which constituted a new genus Eratigena, comprising species formerly placed in Tegenaria and Malthonica.
 The name Eratigena is an anagram of Tegenaria.
-(Some Tegenaria species had previously been separated into the new genus Aterigena, another anagram of Tegenaria.)
+Some Tegenaria species had previously been separated into the new genus Aterigena, another anagram of Tegenaria.

 Although the genera involved in the study were consistently found to be monophyletic, different analyses found different relationships among them.
 Based on both morphological and DNA data, one hypothesis for the phylogeny of Eratigena and related genera is: